 The Apostle Paul does not issue imperatives apart from first assigning to them a solid basis in a statement concerning one's identity in Christ.
 Consequently, commands for Christians to love one another are always established in the believer's identity as those who are in Him.
 This is the purpose and reason for focusing on the priority of the Christian's identity in Jesus Christ prior to understanding what we must do as His disciples.

 Paul perceives love as greater than faith, not because of its salvific efficacy, but because it does not pass away.
-Love is the supreme spiritual gift because it will never cease.
+Love is the supreme spiritual gift because it is eternal.
 Faith will become as sight at the second coming of our Lord Jesus Christ.
-Our hope will find its fulfillment, but love will continue for all eternity as we experience fellowship directly with the object of our desires, which is God.
+Our hope will find its fulfillment.
+Love will continue forever as we experience fellowship directly with the object of our desires.
+The object of our desires is God Himself.

 "In the context of 1 Corinthians 13, Paul is explaining why out of faith, hope and love, “the greatest of these is love” (1 Corinthians 13:13).
 He’s comparing real faith with real hope and real love, and saying that love still greater, because real faith, by itself, isn’t enough.